A Theory of Formal Synthesis via Inductive Learning: Theoretical Analysis of CEGIS: Preliminaries

 We make the following reasonable assumption on the oracle.
 The oracle is assumed to be {\em consistent}: it does not provide the same example both as a positive example (via a positive witness query) and as a negative example (as a counterexample).
 Second, the oracle is assumed to be {\em non-redundant}: it does not repeat any positive examples that it may have previously provided to the learner; for a finite target language, once the oracle exhausts all positive examples, it will return $\bot$.

-The learner is simplified to be a mapping from the sequence of responses to a candidate program. \begin{definition} An {\em infinite memory learner} $\inflearner$ is a function $\Sigma \times \Sigma \rightarrow \mathscr{\lang}$ such that $\inflearner(\trace[n],\ce[n]) = \lang$ where $\lang$ includes all positive examples in $\trace[n]$ and excludes all examples in $\ce[n]$\footnote{This holds due to the specialization of $\Spec$ to a partial specification, and as a trace property.
+The learner is simplified to be a mapping from the sequence of responses to a candidate program. \begin{definition} An {\em infinite memory learner} $\inflearner$ is a function $\Sigma \times \Sigma \rightarrow \mathscr{\lang}$ such that $\inflearner(\trace[n],\ce[n]) = \lang$ where $\lang$ includes all positive examples in $\trace[n]$ and excludes all examples in $\ce[n]$.\footnote{This holds due to the specialization of $\Spec$ to a partial specification, and as a trace property.
 For general $\Spec$, the learner need not exclude all counterexamples.} $\inflearner (\sigma_0, \sigma_0)$ is a predefined constant representing an initial guess $\lang_0$ of the language, which, for example, could be $\nat$. \end{definition}

 We now define a finite memory learner which cannot take the unbounded sequence of responses as argument.
 The finite memory learner instead uses the previous candidate program to summarize the response sequence.
-We assume that languages are encoded in terms of a finite representation such as a program that identifies that language.
+We assume that languages are encoded in terms of a finite representation \acta{(index of the language since the language class is an indexed family of languages and we assume that every index needs unit memory)} such as a program that identifies that language.
 Such an iterative learner only needs finite memory.